Chronic Pain

 Offers Telehealth

 Ajay Wasan, MD is certified in pain medicine and psychiatry by the American Board of Psychiatry and Neurology.
 Dr. Wasan is a Professor of Anesthesiology and Perioperative Medicine and Psychiatry at the University of Pittsburgh School of Medicine, as well as Vice Chair for Pain Medicine, Director of the Chronic Pain Research Program, and Director of the Center for Innovation in Pain Care in the Department of Anesthesiology and Perioperative Medicine.
 He completed fellowships at BWH/Harvard Medical School and University of California Davis, residency at Johns Hopkins University School of Medicine, and medical degree at University of Illinois at Chicago.
 Dr. Wasan is rated as an Elite provider by MediFind in the treatment of Chronic Pain.
-His top areas of expertise are Chronic Pain, Fibromyalgia, Acute Pain, and Neuralgia.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Chronic Pain, Fibromyalgia, Acute Pain, and Neuralgia.
+Dr. Wasan is board certified in American Board Of Psychiatry And Neurology and American Board Of Psychiatry And Neurology.
+Dr. Wasan is currently accepting new patients.

 Elite in Chronic Pain